aaraza/cricinfo/README.md

 # Features

 1. Career batting stats for all players of a given team in international cricket by format or aggregated.
+2. Career bowling stats for all players of a given team in international cricket by format or aggregated.

 ## Teams Supported
 ```